-Table 25 - Fault finding (continued)
+Table 25 - - Fault finding (continued) IUNIO radit inianig (continuada)

-Symptom Check Action Is the pump making a constant high pitched noise?
+Symptom Check Action No serial comms Is the pump making a constant high pitched noise?
 If so, the rotor is out of balance.
 Contact your supplier or Edwards.
-No Serial Comms Check that the electrical supply is on, that the serial link is connected and that the serial enable line is active Check slide switch is in the correct position for RS232 or RS485 communication.
+Check that the electrical supply is on, that the serial link is connected and that the serial enable line is active Check slide switch is in the correct position for RS232 or RS485 communication.
 Left for RS485 Right for RS232 Right for parallel control and monitoring Check baud rate and if operating in multidrop mode the node address matches those of the pump.
 Check that the red light is not on or flashing If LED is on, perform the checks against the red alarm LED symptoms Fail signal or standby signal not working Check the serial enable line is inactive Must be disconnected or driven high for use of standby and fail lines Check slide switch is in the correct position for the RS232 or RS485 communication.
 Left for RS485 Right for RS232 Right for parallel control and monitoring Yellow service LED is flashing a repeated sequence See flashing service codes in Section 5.5.1 The red alarm LED is on Normal during the software upgrade process.
 At other times indicates a problem has been detected in the FLASH memory If during software upgrade then complete the upgrade process.
 Otherwise cycle power and if this does not help then perform a software upgrade.
 The red alarm LED is flashing Note the position of the long flashes within the series of 6 flashes to work out the error code.
-Look up the flashing error code in Section 5.5.1 and follow the advice given.
+Look up the flashing error code in Section 5.5.8 and follow the advice given.
 Any other problems Contact your supplier or Edwards Contact your supplier or Edwards.

-5.5.1 Flashing Service Codes
+5.5.1 Flashing service codes

-Whenever a service is required the standard once per revolution flash on the yellow status LED is replaced with a Service Flash Code.
-The Service Flash Codes are specified in Table 26.
+Whenever a service is required the standard once per revolution flash on the yellow status LED is replaced with a service flash code.
+The service flash codes are specified in Table 26.